Scott D. Tingle: NASA career

 In July 2009 Scott D. Tingle became a member of the 20th astronaut class.
 His training consisted of flight familiarization with T-38's, spacewalks, technical training regarding the systems of The International space station and Soyuz designs, and standard wilderness survival training.

-In 2014, Tingle served as cavenaut into the ESA CAVES training in Sardinia, alongside Alexander Misurkin, Sergey Kud-Sverchkov, Luca Parmitano and Matthias Mauer.
+In 2014, Tingle served as cavenaut into the ESA CAVES training in Sardinia, alongside Alexander Misurkin, Sergey Kud-Sverchkov, Luca Parmitano, and Matthias Mauer.

 Expedition 54/55

 In May 2016 he was assigned to the crew of ISS Expedition 53/54, as flight engineer for both expeditions, alongside Russian cosmonauts Aleksandr Skvortsov and Ivan Vagner.
 The trio was scheduled to launch in September 2017 aboard Soyuz MS-06.
 Although due to a Russian decision to reduce the number of crew members aboard the Russian Orbital Segment until the launch of their long delayed Nauka laboratory module, Vagner was removed from Skvortosv and Tingle's crew.
 This resulted in Tingle being moved from the "Flight Engineer-2" position on the Soyuz to the much more systems intensive "Flight Engineer-1" position, this resulted in Tingle needing more time to train for his flight so he and Skvortsov were pushed back to ISS Expedition 54/55, they were joined by JAXA astronaut Norishige Kanai.
 The ISS-54/55 crew changed one more time when Skvortsov was pushed back to a later flight due to a temporary medical condition and replaced with cosmonaut Anton Shkaplerov.

-Shkaplerov, Tingle and Kanai launched on board Soyuz MS-07 on 17 December 2017 07:21 UTC.
+Shkaplerov, Tingle, and Kanai launched on board Soyuz MS-07 on 17 December 2017 07:21 UTC.
 Originally they were planned to rendezvous with the ISS in just six hours, although due to NASA wanting the launch to be advanced by ten days from December 27 the spacecraft was reverted to the older two-day rendezvous scheme.
 The three safely arrived aboard the ISS on December 19 and joined the Expedition 54 crew.

 On January 23, 2018, Tingle performed his first EVA with Mark Vande Hei.
 The objective was to replace one of two redundant latching end effectors (LEE) on Canadarm2, the station's robotic arm, which had experienced some degradation of its snaring cables.
 The duration of the EVA was 7 hours and 24 minutes.

-Tingle and his two crew mates returned to Earth on June 3, 2018, following 168 days in space.
+Tingle and his two crewmates returned to Earth on June 3, 2018, following 168 days in space.

 Personal life

 Scott Tingle is married to Raynette Mahelona Tingle and has three children.
 Although he was born in Attleboro, he considers his hometown to be Randolph, Massachusetts.
-At age 15 he took guitar lessons from a neighbor, at age 16 he joined a band that he continued to play with through college, writing original music and playing at clubs in Kenmore Square, and Providence.
+At age 15 he took guitar lessons from a neighbor, at age 16 he joined a band that he continued to play with through college, writing original music and playing at clubs in Kenmore Square and Providence.
 Tingle cites his experience in a rock band as contributing to team skills he needed as an astronaut.